OpenDataServices/developer-docs/code-python.md

 Python Minor Versions
 ---------------------

 Where we support Python 2 we support only Python 2.7.
 Where we support Python 3, we generally support Python 3.3+.
-Generally the version of Python 3 we actually deploy with is determined by the version available in the latest Ubuntu LTS, currently 3.4.
+Generally the version of Python 3 we deploy with is the version available by default on that platform - generally this is Ubuntu LTS, so Python 3.4, but some of our travis-only code (e.g. schema tests) runs on 3.5.

+We test libraries against all the minor versions they support, and our application code against the version it will be deployed with.

 Common Dependencies
 -------------------